andrepaim/spelling_bee/README.md

 # Spelling Bee Trainer

 Welcome to the Spelling Bee Trainer!

-This is a simple web app designed to help my son prepare for his school spelling competition.
+This is a very simple web app designed to help my son prepare for his school spelling competition.

 The Spelling Bee Trainer uses a list of words provided by the school.